runze1223/Fourier-Basis-Mapping/README.md

 ```
 sh ./scripts/FBM/ETTh1.sh
 ```
-You can adjust the hyperparameters based on your needs and achieve better results.
+You can adjust the hyperparameters based on your needs.

 ## Acknowledgement